 Production of Synthesis Gas (Syngas)

 For all other carbonaceous feedstocks (MSW, biomass, CO2, etc or “XTL”) projects, we can work with a client specified gasifier or recommend one for the application.
 EFT can then provide the FT Synthesis and product upgrading and, in some cases, the syngas clean-up design, to be incorporated into the overall plant process design.

-For GTL applications EFT incorporates a combination of commercial proven and well established proprietary, patented clean-up step in its design to bring key contaminants down to ppb (parts per billion) levels.
-This step is critical for protecting the FT catalysts and can extend their useful life significantly.
+For GTL applications EFT incorporates a combination of commercial proven and well established proprietary, patented clean-up steps in its design to bring key contaminants down to ppb (parts per billion) levels.
+This step is critical for protecting the FT catalysts and can extend its useful life significantly.

 Methods to produce oxygen (required for syngas production) have changed significantly in the last 10 years, bringing the cost, and size, down to a range that fits a small scale GTL project well.
 Cryogenic oxygen and Vacuum Pressure Swing Adsorption (VPSA) are both viable options for small scale GTL.
 Multiple vendors (Praxair, Air Products, Air Liquide, Matheson) can supply the oxygen unit for purchase or provide oxygen “over the fence” for a processing fee.
 EFT maintains working relationships with key suppliers in this field to support our design activities.
 EFT has two patents related to efficiently utilize VPSA oxygen sources.

 Advanced Fixed Bed FT Catalyst/Reactor System

 The EFT Advanced Fixed Bed FT Catalyst/Reactor System is the result of over 10 years of R&D targeting the optimum integration of catalyst and reactor geometry while maintaining the simplicity and scalability of a conventional fixed bed tubular reactor.
 The result is a highly cost effective design with improvements in performance that are at the high end of, or exceed, all historically demonstrated performance for conventional tubular reactors:

 |Methane Selectivity||less than 8%|